 My wife and I pride ourselves on being generous people.
 We love to give: we believe in giving our waiters and waitresses tips, we feel called to give to causes we believe in, and it fills us up to be able to help people who have less.
 We talk about all of these things openly in front of our children and when they ask us questions about tithing to our church or sending money to a missionary, we are honest and tell them why we do these things.

 Life is too short to live a life with a closed hand.
 This world tends to turn a cold, selfish shoulder to those who are less fortunate.
 The way to live a complete life, in my opinion, is to give most of it away.
 We do this publicly in front of our children because we want them to learn this value and live it out in their own lives as adults someday.

 Wherever my children go in life, whoever they become, or whatever they choose to do, I want them to learn the value of serving others.
 I hope and pray they choose to use some of their free time to serve whole-heartedly.

-Now, those are the three ualities I want to instill in my children, but I know what some of you are thinking.
+Now, those are the three qualities I want to instill in my children, but I know what some of you are thinking.
 What about integrity, honest living, social productivity, character, etc., etc., etc.?

 I’ve ended posts like this before by pointing this all back to me and this post is no different.
 If I expect my children to grow up to love others unconditionally, give extravagantly, and serve the world with all of their hearts, I’ve got to model all of this in my own life.
 The world teaches the opposite, so it’s up to my wife and I to teach these values to them.

 It’s pressure for sure, but I don’t mind this because personally, it’s good for me.
-We are both far from perfect when it comes to these three values, but we continually believe in their transforming power.
+We are both far from perfect when it comes to these three values, but we continually believe in their transforming power of using them daily.
 What about you?